What Is Continuous Integration Software and How Does It Work?

 Open-Source CI Software

-Open-source CI tools offer complete customization, allowing teams to tailor workflows to their needs.
+Open-source CI tools offer complete customization.
+This allows teams to tailor workflows to their needs.
 However, operating effectively may require significant setup, maintenance, and internal expertise.

 What Data Requirements Should You Consider?